benjaminharringtonrose/crypto-notify/functions/src/docs/TradeModelTrainer.md

 ## Overview

-The `TradeModelTrainer` class is the comprehensive training engine of the Cardano trading system that orchestrates the complete machine learning model training pipeline.
-It handles data preparation, model creation, training execution, performance monitoring, and weight persistence using advanced techniques like custom loss functions, gradient clipping, learning rate scheduling, and best weight tracking.
+The `TradeModelTrainer` class is the comprehensive training engine of the Bitcoin trading system that orchestrates the complete machine learning model training pipeline.
+It handles data preparation, model creation, training execution, performance monitoring, and weight persistence, providing a unified interface for training deep learning models for cryptocurrency price prediction.

 ## Architecture